rinshan77/asteroids/README.md

 ---

 - This game is freeware.
-You are free to play it and distribute it however you wish.
+You are free to play it and share it as much as you wish.

 ---